lw8192/Red-Team-Dev/C/Interview_Prep.md

 Signed / unsigned numbers.
 Signed: highest bit is the signed bit, 1 = negative, 0 = non negative.
 Unsigned - all digits are used, can't represent negative numbers, can rep 2x the value of a signed int.
 C - default is signed.
 Binary representation of a number - machine number is signed number.
 Inverse of a number - flipped bits if negative, except for the sign bit.
-2s complement of a number = flipped bits + 1
+2s complement of a number = flip bits + 1
 Bitwise operators:
 AND - & (true if both bits are set)
 OR - | (true if 1 of the bits is set)